Meet our Run Like a Girl ambassadors!

 I am from Cochrane, Alberta, proud mid/back of pack runner.
 As an avid trail runner and now ultra runner, running is to me is about getting out, feeling strong and connecting with my environment.
 The faster & farther I run, the more I get to see!
 As a mom of littles, 3 & 7, I'm all about getting myself and other families active and engaged in movement, especially outdoors.
 Active Me.
 Active Family.

-I’m not an elite runner and I’ll probably never win any races, but I am a “real” runner – I’m juggling being a mum, a wife, working full time, running a business, part time caring responsibilities for my mum and training for my first 100km trail ultra marathon.
-Running has bought so much to my life: a purpose and direction, my very best friends, numerous amazing adventures, an outlet for my anxiety, and led me to connect with wonderful like minded people all over the world, including the awesome ladies from Run Like A Girl.
-A common theme around the world is finding what makes you happy and for me that’s running
+I’m not an elite runner and I’ll probably never win any races, but I am a “real” runner – I’m juggling running, being a mum, a wife, part time carer, and working full time.
+Running has always been my happy place and bought so much to my life: a purpose and direction, numerous amazing adventures, an outlet for my anxiety, and led me to connect with wonderful like minded people all over the world, including the other awesome ambassadors from Run Like A Girl.
+A common theme around the world is finding what makes you happy and for me that’s what running is all about 🙂

-My super power definitely is my ability to inspire motivate and empower by walking the talk — through leading fitness classes, taking care of me and living my life fearlessly.
+My super power definitely is my ability to inspire motivate and empower through walking the talk.
+Taking care of me and living my life fearlessly.

 Hello RLAG community.
 I am Carre and I am addicted to trail running.
 I am 41, married to a wonderful man, and work full-time as a sonographer.
 In 2014, I attended the RLAG girls first retreat, in Costa Rica.
 Our relationship has not only led me to double digit ultramarathon finishes but more importantly has given me confidence, self-reliance, perspective, and amazing friends.